March 7, 2014 – Friday – Rangiroa, Tuamotu Group, French Polynesia

 The ship arrives at Rangiroa before 7AM, and enters this atoll’s lagoon.
 Like Fanning Island, this atoll is remote, but unlike Fanning, the entrance to the Rangiroa atoll is sufficiently deep to allow ships to enter the sheltered lagoon through a proper navigation channel.
 Tendering to the little town of Avatoru is easy in these calm waters.

-Although we have clear skies while I’m snorkeling, the clouds soon gather in the afternoon, so it is grey but warm at 29℃ and 72% humidity.
+Although we have clear skies while I’m snorkelling, the clouds soon gather in the afternoon, so it is grey but warm at 29℃ and 72% humidity.
 Although the islanders have power and communications, they must collect rainwater for drinking and washing.
-Our snorkeling guide tells us they had had four days of rain before our ship arrived, which they are very happy about.
+Our snorkelling guide tells us they had four days of rain before our ship arrived, which they are very happy about.

 I grab a late lunch in the Lido and take it down to the Ocean View pool, a deck lower on the stern.
 As I eat and sip a Beck’s beer in the shade, I gaze at the view inside the lagoon and soak in the heat of the day.
 This is what cruising is all about!

 We leave Rangiroa promptly at 5PM, and clear the narrow channel out into the open ocean by 5:30PM.
 The pilot departs, and we are on our way to Nuku Hiva in the Marquesas group.
 We have a day at sea before we arrive, since the Marquesas are a considerable distance away.